Why Every Mother Should Consider The “6-In-1-Vaccination” For Babies

 Q: 6-in-1 vaccine safe hai?
 Bahut saari cheezein ek saath dene se problem nahi hogi?

-A: Completely safe!
-Baby’s immune system handles thousands of antigens (germs) every day.
-6 vaccines together is tiny fraction of what immune system processes.
-Research confirms same safety and effectiveness as separate vaccines.
-Combination vaccines have been used worldwide for decades.
-All vaccines in 6-in-1 are inactivated - cannot cause the diseases.
+A: It is very safe, and serious reactions are rare.
+Baby’s immune system handles thousands of antigens (germs) every day, so 6 vaccines together is a tiny fraction of what the immune system processes.
+Research confirms the same safety and effectiveness as separate vaccines, and combination vaccines have been used worldwide for decades.
+All vaccines in 6-in-1 are inactivated — they cannot cause the diseases.

 Q: Vaccine ke baad bachcha bahut roya aur bukhar bhi aaya.
 Normal hai?